-Reaction to Andy Murray's impending retirement from the sport
+Tennis-Reaction to Andy Murray's impending retirement from the sport

-(Reuters) - Following is reaction to Andy Murray’s announcement on Friday that this year’s Australian Open could be his last tournament as a professional.
+(Reuters) - Following is reaction to Andy Murray’s announcement on Friday that this year’s Australian Open could be his last tournament as a professional:

+“@andy_murray You are a champion on and off the court.
+So sorry you cannot retire on your own terms, but remember to look to the future.

+“Your greatest impact on the world may be yet to come.
+Your voice for equality will inspire future generations.
+Much love to you & your family.”

 “Andy, just watched your conference.
 Please don’t stop trying.
 Keep fighting.
 I can imagine your pain and sadness.
 I hope you can overcome this.